oana-dumitru/oana-dumitru.github.io/_pages/group.md

   #  - label: "Get started"
   #    url: "/test/"
   caption:
-excerpt: Welcome to the Corals and Caves Group —a team driven by curiosity about Earth’s past.
+excerpt: Welcome to the Corals and Caves Group — a team driven by curiosity about Earth’s past.
 We explore records preserved in fossil corals and cave deposits to better understand longterm changes in climate and sea level.

 # Includes author profile in sidebar
 author: First M. Last